flant/examples/2022/01-werf-local-dev/README.md

+A simple application to demonstrate [local development in Kubernetes with werf 1.2 and minikube](https://blog.flant.com/local-development-in-kubernetes-with-werf/).

-NB.
+> NB.
 Tested with Ubuntu 20.04 only.

+To start, follow these steps:

 ```
 cd local